anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl01.md

 title: "Kaleidoscope: Implementing a Language with LLVM in CSharp"
 ---

-# 1. Kaleidoscope: Implementing a Language with LLVM in CSharp
+# 1. Kaleidoscope: Tutorial Introduction and the Lexer

 ## 1.1.
 Tutorial Introduction